 As I’m sure you know, narcissists are all about control.
 And expect to control relationships, and most other things in life.

-Some narcissists take back “control” by changing their name.
+Some narcissists try to take back control by changing their name.
 Which helps them believe they’re omnipotent, and have full autonomy over themselves.

 A narcissist may also change their name to hurt their parents.
-And may do this as punishment for a perceived wrong.
+They may do this as punishment for a perceived wrong.

 Attention